waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - The eastern loop on Route 30 is the *only* way north.
 - The 'shadowing NPC' mechanic is just a visual quirk with no deeper gameplay purpose.
 - Headbutt trees are impassable until I acquire the Headbutt move.
-- The Fruit Tree can *only* be interacted with from an adjacent tile.
 - All trainers on this route will battle on sight, with no special conditions.